sburden/website/hyak.md

     sudo make -C ./builddir install
 ~~~

-You're now ready for **using Singularity locally**.
+You're now ready for **using Apptainer (Singularity) locally**.

 ----
-## using Singularity locally
+## using Apptainer (Singularity) locally

 ***Tested by:*** TODO

-These instructions should work the same on your local machine as they do on hyak, so long as you have Singularity version 3 or above.
+These instructions should work the same on your local machine as they do on hyak, so long as you have Apptainer (Singularity) version 3 or above.

+***Note:*** the following instructions are a little out of date since [Singularity evolved into Apptainer](https://medium.com/@dcat52/why-you-should-use-apptainer-21ef1fe7e0bb).
+However, since Apptainer can load Singularity containers, the instructions remain totally valid -- you'll just use `singularity` on your local machine and `apptainer` on [hyak](https://hyak.uw.edu/docs/tools/containers/).

 First, create the following file named `sburden.def`:
 ~~~